 Step 2.
 Check all details are correct, when they are hit the "Submit" button.
 You will then receive an email within seconds with an attached PDF of your personalised Notice of Intended Marriage.

-Step 3.
-Either with a copy of the NoIM you have printed or opened on your smart phone - you will need to sign (by pen or with esign on your phone) the form in front of an Authorised Witness (see below for a list of authorised witnesses*).
+Either with a hard copy of the NoIM you have printed or opened on your smart phone - you will need to sign (by pen or electronically) the form in front of an Authorised Person* (see below for a list of authorised witnesses*).
 Note. this can now be via video (see instructions once you have completed the filling out of the NoIM online)

 Then have the Authorised Witness sign. *

-Email: Noim@simpleceremonies.com.au at least one calendar month prior to your ceremony date.
+This needs to be done at least once calendar month prior to your ceremony date.

 Until this is received your Notice has not been lodged.
 If you have not heard back within 24 hours OR your it is within hours of it being "one calendar month prior to your ceremony date, please contact us to confirm the Notice has been received and can be lodged.